Dr. Shirley's History Pages

 AD 135

-Hadrian destroys Jerusalem.
+Hadrian destroyed Jerusalem.
 The Romans ploughed up the remains of Jerusalem, and founded another city "Aelia Capitolina" on the site; Jews dispersed throughout the Roman Empire

 AD 135 - ca.250

-Jewish scholars move from Jamnia to Usha (near Haifa), start to organize and write down the "halakoth" (jewish traditional and Oral Laws, not the Pentateuch).
-The project was initiated by Rabbi Akiba ben Joseph, continued by Rabbi Meir, and brought to completion by Rabbi Judah ha Nasi.
+Jewish scholars moved from Jamnia to Usha (near Haifa), started to organize and write down the "halakoth" (Jewish traditional and Oral Laws, not the Pentateuch).
+The project was initiated by Rabbi Akiba ben Joseph, continued by Rabbi Meir, and brought to completion by Rabbi Judah ha Nasi, Judah the Prince.
 The collection is known as the Mishnah

 AD 138-161